 "You're in the hospital."
 Richard said, choosing not to answer her second question.

 "She killed herself."
 Richard would say no more on the subject.
 There was a short knock on the door, and woman with short, spiky brown hair appeared in the doorway.

 "Mr. Morgan?
 Visiting hours are over.
 We request that you leave now."
 Richard stood up, and walked out of the room, slinging his coat, which had been on the chair, over his shoulder as he left.

 "Are you alright Samara?
 Do you need anything?"
 Samara looked at the nurse as though she could burn a whole in her skull.
 If only looks could kill – no, it was better that they didn't.
 But she would anyway, Samara knew that.
 Her doctors at Eola had all met with mysterious deaths.

 A few days later, Samara sat in the car on their way home.
-The scenery ran by outside the windows in quick flashes of green, but nothing was really holding Samara's attention.
+The scenery ran by outside the windows in quick flashes of green, but nothing was really holding her attention.
 She was thinking about those three days she'd spent in the well.
 It had been the worst time of her life, but she had felt relief when she'd finally gotten out.
 After three days.
 Three days in that nightmare realm.
 It almost seemed like a good thing she was going back to the barn.
 Anything would be better than that place, where all she had felt was anger and pain.
 She wished she could go somewhere better.
 Somewhere that not everyone hated her.
 But that could never happen, not to Samara.